Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction: Related Work

-\textbf{Backdoor Attacks:} Backdoor attacks~\cite{bai2021targeted, bai2022hardly, bai2023versatile, gao2023imperceptible, li2021invisible, turner2019label, xu2024towards, ya2024towards} are training-time data poisoning attacks in which an attacker injects trigger-labeled samples into the training set so that the model behaves normally on clean inputs but produces attacker-controlled outputs when the trigger appears~\cite{bagdasaryan2018how, hanif2024baple}.
+Backdoor attacks~\cite{gao2023imperceptible, walmer2022dual} are training-time data poisoning attacks in which an attacker injects trigger-labeled samples into the training set so that the model behaves normally on clean inputs but produces attacker-controlled outputs when the trigger appears~\cite{bagdasaryan2018how, hanif2024baple}.
 Early work focused on image classification, where BadNets~\cite{gu2017badnets} demonstrated that a small number of poisoned samples can reliably implant malicious behavior.
 Subsequent studies explored more stealthy trigger designs, including clean-label attacks~\cite{turner2019label}, invisible triggers~\cite{li2021invisible}, and dynamic or input-aware triggers~\cite{bai2021targeted}.
-Backdoor vulnerabilities have since been shown across modalities, including natural language models~\cite{kurita2020weight} and multimodal architectures~\cite{liang2024badclip, bai2024badclip}.
-However, most existing work targets classification or retrieval tasks with discrete outputs, whereas we study backdoor attacks on multimodal scanpath prediction models that generate structured sequential outputs representing human visual search behavior.

-\textbf{Backdoors in Multimodal Models:} Recent works show that multimodal vision--language models are also vulnerable to backdoor attacks.
-For example, attacks on CLIP-style models can implant triggers that manipulate image--text alignment or downstream predictions by poisoning training data or fine-tuning~\cite{liang2024badclip, bai2024badclip}.
-Other studies demonstrate that multimodal encoders can be poisoned through minimal data poisoning or malicious fine-tuning that introduces spurious cross-modal associations.
-However, existing multimodal backdoor attacks mainly target representation learning systems used for classification or retrieval, where the attack impact is measured through label accuracy or embedding similarity.
-In contrast, scanpath prediction models generate structured sequences of fixation locations and durations over time, introducing a different output space and attack surface that has not been explored in prior multimodal backdoor research.
+Backdoor vulnerabilities have since been shown across modalities, including natural language models~\cite{kurita2020weight} and multimodal vision--language models, where attacks on CLIP-style architectures implant triggers that manipulate image--text alignment or downstream predictions by poisoning training data or fine-tuning~\cite{liang2024badclip, bai2024badclip}.
+However, these multimodal attacks mainly target representation learning systems used for classification or retrieval, where impact is measured through label accuracy or embedding similarity.
+In contrast, we study backdoor attacks on multimodal scanpath prediction models, which generate structured sequences of fixation locations and durations over time, introducing a different output space and attack surface that has not been explored in prior backdoor research.